Bradley Joseph

-Bradley Joseph (born 1965) is an American composer, arranger, and producer of contemporary instrumental music.
-His compositions include works for orchestras, quartets, and solo piano pieces.
+Bradley Joseph (born September 2, 1965) is an American composer, arranger, and producer of contemporary instrumental music.
+His compositions include works for orchestras, chamber ensembles, and solo piano pieces.
 He has also played various instruments in rock bands throughout the Midwestern United States.

-Biography

-Early years
+Early life and education

-Bradley Joseph was born in 1965 in Bird Island, Minnesota, and raised in Willmar, Minnesota.
+Bradley Joseph was born in 1965 in Bird Island, Minnesota and raised in Willmar, Minnesota.
 Joseph began studying classical piano at the age of eight.
-He attended Willmar Senior High School, where he played piano for the school's jazz band and choir, graduating in 1983.
+He attended Willmar Senior High School, where he played piano for the school's jazz band and choir, and graduated in 1983.

 Joseph attended Moorhead State University as a music major.
 While attending, he played saxophone and guitar in local bands but left to focus on piano.
 Later, he began performing with guitarist Dugan McNeill, whose group was signed to PolyGram.

+Career

 Yanni

-In 1989, Joseph recorded his first demo tape and sent it to Greek composer Yanni, who was looking to replace keyboardist John Tesh.
-Joseph composed, arranged, and performed alongside Yanni for over six years.
-In the band, Joseph played keyboard and assisted in managing over 30 synthesizers on stage.
-His first show was at the Starplex Amphitheatre in Dallas, where Yanni's band performed with the Dallas Symphony Orchestra in 1990.
+In 1989, Joseph recorded his first demo tape.
+He sent it to Greek composer Yanni, who subsequently hired Joseph to replace his touring band's keyboardist, John Tesh.
+Joseph's first show was at the Starplex Amphitheatre in Dallas, where Yanni's band performed with the Dallas Symphony Orchestra in 1990.
+He subsequently composed, arranged, and performed alongside Yanni for over six years.
+Joseph played keyboard.

-Early concert tours included Reflections of Passion, Revolution in Sound, Dare to Dream, and Yanni Live, The Symphony Concerts.
-Joseph also took part in a performance in Germany that was broadcast throughout Europe and seen by an estimated 30–40 million viewers.

-Joseph also appeared in the album and concert film Live at the Acropolis, which has received platinum certifications in the United States.
+Joseph appeared in the album and concert film Live at the Acropolis.

-Between tours, Joseph worked in recording studios with numerous artists from RCA, Epic, Warner Bros., and PolyGram Records.
-He also performed in a national keyboard show tour with various musicians.
+Between tours, Joseph worked as a studio musician.
+He also performed on a national keyboard show tour with various musicians.
 In 2003, he returned for Yanni's 60-city Ethnicity tour.

 Sheena Easton

 Joseph performed with Sheena Easton for four years as her co-musical director and lead keyboardist.
-Easton's tours took him to Japan, Indonesia, Puerto Rico, and the United States, with regular appearances in Las Vegas and Atlantic City.
-In March 1995, Joseph appeared with Easton on The Tonight Show with Jay Leno for the performance of her single "My Cherie".
+In March 1995, Joseph appeared with Easton on The Tonight Show with Jay Leno.

 Solo career

-More Core Records

-In 1994, Joseph released his debut album, Hear the Masses, a self-produced and self-published project under the More Core Records label, featuring 10 original compositions.
+In 1994, Joseph released his debut album Hear the Masses.

-Narada

-Joseph signed a record deal with Narada Productions, a subsidiary of Virgin Records.
+Joseph then signed a record deal with Narada Productions, a subsidiary of Virgin Records.
 The result was Rapture, containing piano pieces, quartets, and full orchestral works.
 It reached ZMR's Airwaves Top 30 at No. 15 in July 1997.
-The album was recorded at studios, including Captain & Tennille's Studio and Pachyderm Studio.
-In addition to a core band including Charlie Adams on percussion, Charlie Bisharat on violin, and Steven Trochlil on clarinet, Joseph brought in a 50-piece orchestra.
+The album was recorded at multiple studios, including Captain & Tennille's Studio and Pachyderm Studio.
+In addition to his core band of Charlie Adams on percussion, Charlie Bisharat on violin, and Steven Trochlil on clarinet, Joseph also brought in a 50-piece orchestra.